aws-samples/aws-ai-qna-bot/README.md

 See the [LICENSE.md](LICENSE.md) file for details

 ## New features
-### Version 4.4.0
+### Version 4.5.0
-- Personally Identifiable Information (PII) recognition using Comprehend
+- Added Personal Identifiable Information detection support using Amazon Comprehend [readme](./docs/PII_Detection/README.md).
+- Added web indexing support using Kendra  - [readme](./docs/kendra_crawler_guide/README.md)
+- Added custom terminology support -- [readme](./docs/custom_terminology_guide/README.md)
 - Preview VPC support - [readme](./VPCSupportREADME.md)
 - Preview BotRouter support - [read](./BotRoutingREADME.md)
 - Upgrade to Elasticsearch service version 7.9
 - Slack client support via Lex with Slack specific markdown support
 - Added support for Alexa re-prompt functionality
 - Added Translation support for Kendra
-- Added Kendra web page indexing
-- Added better handling for contractions (e.g. "can't","I'm","you're")
-- Bug fixes and defect enhancements
+- Fixed bugs and defects.

 QnABot can now recognize and respond  when it detects PII.
 QnABot will use the PII_REJECTION_REGEX to find matching PII patterns and if PII_REJECTION_WITH_COMPREHEND is set to true, it will also use [Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/detecting-and-redacting-pii-using-amazon-comprehend/) to find PII.

-You can tell QnABot to accept certain types of PII by setting PII_REJECTION_IGNORE_TYPES.

 VPC support is enabled in beta mode through a new template available in the distribution repos.
 Please understand